-1) There is no other destination in the world with as many established Tourism Joint Ventures s as Namibia.
+1) There is no other destination in the world with as many established tourism joint ventures s as Namibia.
 Within the Communal Conservancy Tourism Sector, there are now 42 formal joint-venture (JV) lodges and campsites that work in collaboration with their host communities.
-In addition, there are 4 JV’s operating in principle with a signed agreement pending, and another 6 ventures with whom the conservancies are negotiating.
+In addition, there are four JVs operating in principle with a signed agreement pending, and another six ventures with whom the conservancies are negotiating.

 3) Of the 76 registered conservancies, 33 are immediately adjacent to national parks or in key corridors between protected areas.
 Consequently, the wildlife friendly land-uses adjacent to and between parks are enhancing the viability of Namibia’s protected area network.
 The recovery of prey species, combined with an increased tolerance of community, is facilitating the recovery of high-level predators on a landscape level in north-western Namibia.

 4) Namibia is the only country in Africa where black rhinos are being translocated OUT of a national park to communal conservancy land areas.
 This stands in stark and dramatic contrast to the poaching taking place in neighboring countries.

 5) Namibia is the only country in Africa with an expanding, free roaming lion population, and there has been a dramatic decrease in poaching to almost negligible levels today.

 6) Namibia undertakes the largest road-based wildlife count in the world.

 7) Namibia’s conservation success stories stand out in sharp contrast to most African countries where wildlife populations and habitats are rapidly declining.
 Namibia very well may be “the greatest African wildlife recovery story ever told!”